 Early Childhood Cabinet

 The Early Childhood Education Cabinet’s purpose is to develop a high-quality, comprehensive system of early childhood education among the wide array of early childhood programs in Connecticut.
 Originally called the Early Childhood Education Cabinet when it was formed in 2005, the Cabinet was renamed in 2014 to reflect its interest in all areas that affect young children and families.
 The Cabinet is within the Office of Early Childhood for administrative purposes only.
 Visit the Early Childhood Cabinet webpage.

 Home Visiting Consortium

 The Home Visiting Consortium works to improve the coordination of home visiting services in the state’s early childhood system.
 The Consortium advises OEC, the Department of Children and Families, the Department of Developmental Services, and the Department of Education.
 Read more about the Home Visiting Consortium.

 OEC believes that partnering with parents and families is critical.
 Parents know their children best and are the experts in understanding what works, what’s needed, and how programs can be improved for themselves and their children.
-That’s why OEC will have a Parent Cabinet — made up of parents from across the state — to advise us and help us learn how we can make the experiences of young children and their families better through their engagement and leadership.
-To learn more about or to apply, visit the Parent Cabinet website page.
+That’s why OEC created the Parent Cabinet — made up of parents from across the state — to advise us and help us learn how we can make the experiences of young children and their families better through their engagement and leadership.
+To learn more, visit the OEC Parent Cabinet website page.